 In the school, Herzog stresses the necessity of standing on your own feet and doing things yourself (provided, of course, you want to avoid mainstream cinema).
 But above all you have to want it.
 To a Viennese woman who wanted to become part of his film crew, he said: “Walk from Vienna to Munich, that will tell me how much you want it.”
 Eleven days later she showed up in Munich, her feet covered in blisters, and was given the job as a scriptwriter.
 Instead of the normal application processes used by other film schools, Herzog prefers a notebook from a pilgrimage.
 It’s when you’re wandering alone and can feel the thoughts rushing through your head that you find out what’s important.
 In his book “Of Walking in Ice”, Herzog describes his own 1974 trek from Munich to Paris, where his mentor Lotte Eisner was lying on her deathbed.
 Says Herzog: “We’re filmmakers, not rubbish collectors!”, meaning: With the digital camera it’s become too easy to simply shoot away.
 What matters is to get there, to the image; the effort, the art of living life in a way that enables you to film what is worth filming.
 At the film school, Hegnsvad meets the man Herzog, who radiates an air of total commitment and passion, the very qualities that have made him who he is.
 To create something of value, something must also be at stake.

 Herzog has spent his whole life looking for unseen images.
 In Tokyo-Ga (Wim Wenders, 1985), he says, “We have a desperate need for images that correspond to our civilisation and ourselves.”
 The comment can be interpreted in the light of another of Herzog’s remarks, namely that “civilisation exists as a thin veneer over a deep ocean of chaos and darkness.”
 In Hegnsvad’s description, Herzog’s movies capture the unseen image as “an artistic experience–understood as the moment where I feel that I’m witnessing something new.
 An insight into a new part of the world or a new part of man.
-A new realization, or a new feeling of understanding and interconnectedness.”
-It could be the opening scene from Aguirre, The Wrath of God (1972), where hundreds of soldiers, pigs, lamas and indigenous people in chains are seen moving down a narrow path in the Andean Mountains near Machu Picchu while the fog is clearing; it could be the rats invading the city in the vampire movie Nosferatu (1979), which points at German cultural heritage while at the same time exploring the limits of civilisation.

 The reader is recommended to watch this little scene from Encounters at the End of the World: